History of flooding in Canada: Private insurance: Overland flooding insurance not available in Canada

-Canada, the provincial and federal government via the Canadian taxpayer, cover the cost of large-scale floods, as private insurers will not cover the cost of home owners' overland flooding damage.
+Canada, the provincial and federal government via the Canadian taxpayer, cover the cost of large-scale floods, as private insurers will not cover the cost of homeowners' overland flooding damage.
 Canada is in a unique situation as the only G8 country where individuals cannot purchase this insurance.
 According to the IBC 2012 report, "Commercial insurance policies may provide coverage for damage due to overland flooding either as part of the commercial property policy or as a separate policy endorsement.
-"Private insurers cover sewage backup, but won't offer flood protection because the small population base of Canada means it's difficult for the companies to cover the cost of their risk."
+"Private insurers cover sewage backup but won't offer flood protection because the small population base of Canada means it's difficult for the companies to cover the cost of their risk."

-In the 1980s local governments typically proceeded from flooding to panic to planning, and then to procrastination and the next flood.
+In the 1980s local governments typically proceeded from flooding to panic planning, and then to procrastination and the next flood.

 Environment Canada had a flood damage reduction program from 1975 to 1998.
 In 2013 mitigation at the federal level was funded through the Disaster Financial Assistance Arrangements, the Building Canada Fund and Public-Private Partnership Canada.
 2011 had a serious flood season.
 The 2012 "federal budget set aside almost 100 million to help the provinces and territories with the cost of permanent flood mitigation projects."

 George Groeneveld, MLA for Highwood, headed a flood mitigation committee consisting of representatives from Alberta Infrastructure and Transportation (INFTRA), Alberta Environment (AENV) and Alberta Municipal Affairs (MA).
 In their report they described how, "In Alberta, major floods along rivers and streams have resulted in loss of lives and hundreds of millions of dollars in damages.
 Major recent flood events occurred in 1995, 1997 and 2005.
 River floods can occur throughout the year with precipitation leading to summer floods (1995 and 2005 floods) and river ice creating a potential for flooding in the winter (1997 floods).
-River flooding in Southern Alberta during the spring of 2005 tragically resulted in the loss of 3 lives and an economic loss of hundreds of millions of dollars."
-They noted that, "All levels of government have a role to play in a provincial flood mitigation strategy for Alberta.
+River flooding in Southern Alberta during the spring of 2005 tragically resulted in the loss of 3 lives and an economic loss of hundreds of millions of dollars."> They noted that, "All levels of government have a role to play in a provincial flood mitigation strategy for Alberta.